Chart your course to visit one of the world’s most spectacular coastlines.

 Become a steward of a rising tide.

-Nova Scotians from Sydney to Shelburne will have a chance to enjoy the majesty of tall ships in a port near their home next summer.
-(See the schedule at the end)
+Nova Scotians from Sydney to Shelburne will have a chance to enjoy the majesty of tall ships in a port near their home this summer as part of Rendez-Vous 2017 Tall Ships Regatta.

 “Outport programs promote local food and wine, local performers and artisans and local businesses to the thousands of visitors who will visit Nova Scotia.”